memoryfraction/Localized-LLM-RAG/readme.md

 Create a Python 3.10 virtual environment second create -p D:\ProgramData\PythonVirtualEnvs\rag python=3.11

--p or --prefix → Specify the full path of the environment python=3.10 → Use Python 3.10
+* -p or --prefix → Specify the full path of the environment
+* python=3.10 → Use Python 3.10
-After the creation is complete, Conda will prompt you to confirm the installation of the package.
+<br>After the creation is complete, Conda will prompt you to confirm the installation of the package.
 Press y to confirm.
 Activate the virtual environment conda activate D:\ProgramData\PythonVirtualEnvs\rat